Read time 4 minutes

 As an Exchange administrator, you can follow the solutions given below to fix this error eventually and restart the mailbox export or migration.

-• Check Windows Server Performance Monitor
+• Monitor Windows Server Performance

 1. Go to the Performance Monitor on the source Windows Server.